LazuriteMC/Rayon/README.md

 and simulates the motion of custom entities using [JBullet](http://jbullet.advel.cz/).

 ## Features
-* Register a custom entity to become a rigid body
+* Create custom rigid body entities
-* Contains event callbacks such as block collision events for implementing custom behavior
+* Contains event callbacks such as block and rigid body collisions
 * Ability to add custom collision shapes
 * Server-Client compatibility (i.e. multiplayer support)
-* Customizable config settings to control simulation performance and preferences
 * Debugging tools (F3 + r)

 ## How do I use it in my mod?